DangD96/SeleniumE2E/README.md

 # Background
 SparkFlow is a Selenium Framework written in Java for End to End (E2E) testing.
 Driven by an XML Test Suite.
-Tests can be run locally or remotely (via GitHub Actions).
+Tests can be run locally or remotely via GitHub Actions.

 Page classes and Tests are included to demonstrate the integration with the framework.